 “Vintage Brasswinds Australia” is located in Croydon North, Victoria. and is a registered business name of David Perkins.

-My recollections of music began with listening to my mother playing the hymns and Bach voluntaries on the church organ in Kalgoorlie W.A. when at a very young age – in about 1950 – I was taken to evening service to sleep during the service.
-Although my musical affection moved to jazz, I have an abiding love for Bach [whether played by Albert Schweitzer on the organ, sung by the Swingle Singers, or played in brass by Canadian Brass].
-My parents had a good collection of 10 and 12 inch 78 r.p.m. records – some classical, and many operatic or popular vocals, but not really any brass or jazz: the prejudices of those days – in common with some elements of society in many other countries – prevented jazz, or improvised music – anything other than “serious” music – from being welcome, or even tolerated.
+My musical affections switched to jazz, but I have an abiding love for Bach [whether its by Albert Schweitzer on the organ, sung by the Swingle Singers, Switched on Bach. or played in brass by Canadian Brass].
+My parents had a good collection of 10 and 12 inch 78 r.p.m. records – some classical, and many operatic or popular vocals, but not really any brass or jazz: the prejudices of those days – in common with some elements of society in many other countries – prevented jazz, or improvised music – anything other than so called serious” music – from being welcome, or even tolerated.

 Jazz speaks of life.
 This is triumphant music.